 - Hannah McDowell – Being Nourished by Stories

 - Arifa Nasim, Director and Co – Founder Educate2Eradicate

 - Nicola Grinstead, Chair, WAGGGS World Board will share her journey from being a Brownie, to become Chair of the WAGGGS World Board

 TRIPS and VISITS

-A parallel programme of trips to places relating to ‘voice’ will also take place.
-Details of these will be released as they are confirmed.
+A parallel programme of trips to places relating to ‘voice’ will also take place, read the full details here.

 Book your place on Use Your Voice 2016 here!